aws-samples/aws-hpc-recipes/recipes/pcs-scripts/README.md

 Scripts contributed to this namespace are expected to meet the bar below.
 The `node_lifecycle_demo` scripts are written to it, so they double as reference implementations.
-Most of these are review guidance; the ShellCheck requirement is enforced by CI.
+This list is a summary; [`AGENTS.md`](AGENTS.md) is the specification.
+Of the items below, only the ShellCheck requirement is enforced by CI.

-**This checklist is the summary, not the specification.** [`AGENTS.md`](AGENTS.md) gives the exact header block, log helpers, and rationale, and it records decisions this list does not — such as which AWS conventions we deliberately rejected, and why.
-Read it before you write a script, not after review sends you back.

 - **Idempotent and reboot-safe.** A script set to `EVERY_BOOT` has to be safe to run repeatedly and produce the same result each time.
 If it's inherently one-time, say